-You have probably seen tons of ads on TV and online about anti bark collars, but hesitated, because you think they might be ineffective of cruel.
+You have probably seen tons of ads on TV and online about anti-bark collars but hesitated, because you think they might be ineffective or cruel.
 Well, with advances in technology these devices have come a long way, but this doesn’t make choosing one any easier.
 Below, you will learn about the different types of collars, and how to choose one for your dog.

 Exploring The Sonic Collar

 A sonic collar works almost just like the name suggests.
 It simply emits an ultrasonic sound that only your dog is capable of hearing.
 This sound is supposed to be so unpleasant that it instantly makes your dog stop barking when they hear it.
 In the past dog owners had to keep a remote close by, and press a button when the dog barked.